A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Proposed PS-TMO

 The desired structure is calculated by a weighted summation followed by $\ell_2$-normalization:

 In the original MEF-SSIM for perceptual optimization~\cite{MA2018,ma2020deep}, $w_{s}(\cdot)$ is a Kronecker delta function that identifies the structure vector corresponding to the maximum contrast (\ie, $\hat{c}$).
-This is primarily motivated to avoid selecting under- or over-exposed patches with essentially no structures.
-However, such choice is not wise for the pseudo-multi-exposure image stack created in Sec. \ref{subsubsec:pg}, where the structure vector with the maximum contrast is highly likely to contain (amplified) measurement noise (see Fig.~\ref{fig:fusion} (a)).
-Here, we propose a simple yet effective remedy for MEF-SSIM to make it noise-aware: change the delta function $w_{s}(\cdot)$ to select the structure vector with the \textit{median} signal contrast instead.
-As shown in Fig.~\ref{fig:fusion}, the fusion network optimized by the MEF-SSIM variant is able to generate weight maps that show strong preference to clean, high-contrast, well-exposed, and well-saturated patches.
+This is primarily motivated to avoid selecting under- or over-exposed patches with essentially no structural information.
+However, such choice is not wise for the pseudo-multi-exposure image stack created in Sec. \ref{subsubsec:pg}, where the structure vector with the maximum contrast is highly likely to contain (amplified) measurement noise (see Fig.~\ref{fig:fusion} (a)), while under- or over-exposure distortions are in fact not present.
+Here, we propose a simple yet effective remedy for MEF-SSIM: change the Kronecker delta function $w_{s}(\cdot)$ to select the structure vector with the \textit{median} signal contrast instead.
+As shown in Fig.~\ref{fig:fusion}, the fusion network optimized by the MEF-SSIM variant is able to generate weight maps that show a strong preference for clean, high-contrast, well-exposed, and well-saturated patches.

 The remaining construction of MEE-SSIM is left intact, where we first compute the desired image patch by fusing the three components:

 and make SSIM-like local quality measurements:

 where $\mu_{\hat{x}}$ and $\mu_{f}$ represent the mean intensities of the desired patch $\hat{x}$ and a given fused patch $f$, respectively. $\sigma_{\hat{x}}$, $\sigma_{f}$, and $\sigma_{\hat{x}f}$ indicate the local variances of $\hat{x}$ and $f$, and their covariance, respectively. $C_{1}$ and $C_{2}$ are two small positive constants for numerical stability.
 The local quality measurements are averaged to produce an overall quality estimate for the fused image.